particle-iot/beacon-scanner-library/README.md

 * __Log:__ Starts a scan for iBeacons, Kontakt tags, and Eddystone beacons, and then logs the address, major, and minor of the beacons, address and temperature of the tags, and address of Eddystone
 * __Publish:__ Starts a scan which publishes all the types of devices
 * __Tracker Continuous:__ With a Tracker, continuously scan and publish the most recently detected when the Tracker decides to publish
+* __Tracker Callback:__ With a Tracker, continuously scan, and use callbacks to alert the application when a beacon has been newly detected, or has been missed for more than 10 seconds.
+The callback function will store these events, and then append them to the normal location publish.